-Elements Positive Behavioural indicators Negative Behavioural indicators Shared Understanding Clearly explains plans, expectations, and roles to each person, ensuring that they understand them.
-Gives clear and concise briefings and updates at appropriate times.
-Asks questions and observes others to confirm their understanding.
-Uses a range of communication methods (such as spoken, written, hand signals, etc.) to suit the message and the intended recipients. Ø Blocks open communication. Ø Does not clearly communicate plans, expectations, and roles. Ø Briefings are unclear, lengthy and/or delivered at inappropriate times. Ø Does not check whether plans and expectations have been understood. Ø Communication is one-way and does not seek feedback or encourage questions Style of Communication Uses language appropriately, e.g. clear phrasing, terminology and speed of delivery.
-Acknowledges cultural diversity in communications.
-The amount of communication is appropriate for the situation.
-Clearly puts forward views and personal position while listening to others.
-Uses the right medium to deliver the message (face-to-face, radio, email, telephone, etc.) Ø Uses inappropriate or unacceptable language or communication methods, e.g. jargon, body language, tone. Ø Fails to consider cultural diversity in communications. Ø Provides too much, too little or vague communication. Ø Communication is one-way and fails to allow or encourage questions or feedback. Ø Communication is not tailored to individual needs, e.g. style, method, timing Feedback Actively seeks and acts upon feedback.
-Receives feedback constructively Does not seek or welcome feedback and does not take action on feedback.
+Elements Positive Behavioural indicators Negative Behavioural indicators Shared Understanding ★ Clearly explains plans, expectations, and roles to each person, ensuring that they understand them. ★ Gives clear and concise briefings and updates at appropriate times. ★ Asks questions and observes others to confirm their understanding. ★ Uses a range of communication methods (such as spoken, written, hand signals, etc.) to suit the message and the intended recipients.
+Blocks open communication.
+Does not clearly communicate plans, expectations, and roles.
+Briefings are unclear, lengthy and/or delivered at inappropriate times.
+Does not check whether plans and expectations have been understood.
+Communication is one-way and does not seek feedback or encourage questions Style of Communication ★ Uses language appropriately, e.g., clear phrasing, terminology, and speed of delivery. ★ Acknowledges cultural diversity in communications.
+Uses inappropriate or unacceptable language or communication methods, e.g., jargon, body language, tone.
+Fails to consider cultural diversity in communications.

+★ The amount of communication is appropriate for the situation. ★ Clearly puts forward views and personal position while listening to others. ★ Uses the right medium to deliver the message (face-to-face, radio, email, telephone, etc.) Provides too much, too little, or vague communication.
+Communication is one-way and fails to allow or encourage questions or feedback.
+Communication is not tailored to individual needs, e.g., style, method, timing Feedback ★ Actively seeks and acts upon feedback. ★ Receives feedback constructively Does not seek or welcome feedback and does not act on feedback.
 Reacts defensively or aggressively to feedback.
-Persuasion Keeps calm in conflicts.
-Influences others in a way that results in acceptance, agreement and/or behaviour change.
-Communicates in a way that elicits appropriate action from others.
+Persuasion ★ Keeps calm in conflicts. ★ Influences others in a way that results in acceptance, agreement and/or behaviour change. ★ Communicates in a way that elicits appropriate action from others.
 Fails to gain buy-in to important messages.
 Pushes through own agenda, rather than acting in line with company objectives.
+Table 11.
+Communication and influencing indicators

-3.3 Situation awareness
+3.3.
+Situation awareness